 David M. Harlan

-Dr Annabelle Rodriguez is an Associate Professor of Medicine at the Johns Hopkins University School of Medicine, USA.
-Dr Rodriguez received her MD from New Jersey Medical School in Newark, New Jersey and then continued with postdoctoral fellowships at the Medical College of Pennsylvania in Philadelphia (in the Department of Physiology and Biochemistry), USA and then Johns Hopkins University School of Medicine in the Division of Endocrinology and Metabolism.
+Dr Rodriguez is the Linda and David Roth Chair of Cardiovascular Research at the University of Connecticut Health Center in the Center of Vascular Biology, USA.
+Dr Rodriguez is also an Adjunct Associate Professor of Medicine at the Johns Hopkins University School of Medicine, USA.
+Dr Rodriguez received her MD from New Jersey Medical School in Newark, USA, and then continued with postdoctoral fellowships at the Medical College of Pennsylvania in Philadelphia (in the Department of Physiology and Biochemistry), USA and then John Hopkins University School of Medicine in the Division of Endocrinology and Metabolism.

 Dr Rodriguez is a member of professional societies including the American Heart Association, the American Diabetes Association, and the Endocrine Society, and she is an immediate past member of the NIH Atherosclerosis and Inflammation Cardiovascular study section.